rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 A javascript-based project is similar to other programming language project, mostly it has two types:

-- As an executable file: for example we can run `dune file.js` (similar to `node file.js`, `deno file.js`) to execute the `file.js` script.
+- As an executable file: for example, running `dune file.js` (similar to `node file.js`, `deno file.js`) to execute the `file.js` script.
-- As a library/package: for example we can use `import syntax from "syntax";` to import a javascript module to avoid duplication and manual copy-pasting.
+- As a library/package: for example, using `import syntax from "syntax";` (inside "current" js script) to import a javascript module to avoid duplication and manual copy-pasting.

+## Module

+Here we encounter the `import` keyword for the first time.
+Based on [Node Modules/Packages](https://nodejs.org/api/packages.html) document, a compiled javascript script file is a "module".

+> NOTE: In this section, I will use very simple words to describe the technical terms.
+They are not complete or accurate, but easy to understand.
+Welcome to suggest better words/descriptions.